muggy8/improbable/have-and-havenot/dJTdszpJ.md

 But Amanda's answer was completely different.

-"Phannn didn't use a single ability.
+"Phanna didn't use a single ability.
 I had Inspection active the whole time."

 "Wait, really?"
 Melody puzzled while looking at me and Amanda airheadedly.

-Amanda noded while I gave a shrug.
+Amanda nodded while I gave a shrug.

 After all, I had no idea what these ability things they kept talking about even were.